 - Add gluten-free flour blend and salt to a large bowl.
 Whisk to combine.

 - Create a well in the center of the flour mixture and add the eggs and egg yolks.
 Whisk the eggs until scrambled, then, slowly whisk in the flour mixture to the eggs until incorporated.

 - The dough should come together into a scraggly ball at this point.
 If it doesn’t hold together, add another egg yolk, if needed.
-If the mixture is too wet, add an additional tablespoon or two of flour.
+If the mixture is too wet, add an additional tablespoon of flour.

 - Cut the dough into four equal pieces and add one piece of dough to a floured surface.
 Cover the remaining dough with a towel or plastic wrap to keep it from drying out.

 - Place the cut noodles into a pile on a baking sheet lined with parchment paper and flour to keep them from clumping together.
-Repeat with remaining dough.
+Repeat with the remaining dough.

 - Bring a large pot of water to a boil.
 Drop egg noodles into the boiling water and cook for 2-5 minutes (cooking time will depend on how thick or thin your noodles are).
-Taste noodles at the 2 minute mark to check for doneness and remove when they are at desired texture.
+Taste noodles at the 2 minute mark to check for doneness and remove when they are at the desired texture.
 Drain and serve with your choice of sauce.